 When you are shopping for dog food, choose the one with animal-based ingredients for corgis as they are not good at digesting plant-based ingredients.
 They still manage to digest grains, starch, and legumes.
 Furthermore, Fibre must be in an appropriate amount.

-You must choose a product which contains crude fiber no more than 5 percent.
+You must choose food that contains crude fiber no more than 5 percent.
 Fiber is required and beneficial for your dog’s digestive system, but too much fiber can be problematic.
 Also, carbohydrates in the corgi diet are preferred, and the exact amount required is not mentioned.

 Proteins and fats need special monitoring.
 As far as the proteins are concerned, even though about 20-24 percent is ideal for your corgi but it is harmless to add more.
 The higher, the better because small dogs like corgis have fast working metabolism, and so they burn calories fast.
 That is why vets recommend high protein content in their diet so that despite burning their calories fast, their lean muscles must be supported.